 The Republic of Kazakhstan is often called the crossroads of civilizations.
-Since ancient times various religions were formed and developed on the territory of Kazakhstan.
+Since ancient times various religions were formed and developed on the territory of modern Kazakhstan.
 Archeologists have found here traces of Buddhism, Zoroastrianism, Nestorianism and Tengrism.

-Despite the large number of different religions on the territory of Kazakhstan, major part of population is divided into Sunni Muslims and adherents of Russian Orthodox Christianity.
+Despite the large number of different religions in Kazakhstan, major part of population is divided into Sunni Muslims and adherents of Russian Orthodox Christianity.